Qantas Flight 32: Flight crew

 The pilot in command of the aircraft, Captain Richard Champion de Crespigny, has been credited in the media as "having guided a heavily damaged double-decker jet to the safety of Singapore Changi Airport and averting what could have been a catastrophe".
 At the time of the accident, he had 35 years of flying experience.
 He was commended for debriefing the passengers in the passenger terminal after the flight, disclosing details of the flight and offering care for his passengers.
 In 2016, Champion de Crespigny was appointed a Member of the Order of Australia for significant service to the aviation industry, both nationally and internationally, particularly to flight safety, and to the community.

 In 2010, Richard Woodward, a vice president of the Australian and International Pilots Association, reported that five pilots were in the cockpit of this flight.
 In addition to the normal crew of pilot-in-command and co-pilot, there was a relief pilot and two additional check captains; one was being trained as a check captain (CC) and the supervising CC, who was training the CC.
-Captain Champion de Crespigny concentrated on flying and managing the aircraft while the co-pilot focused on monitoring and sifting through the 100 electronic centralised aircraft monitor checklists.
+Captain Champion de Crespigny concentrated on flying and managing the aircraft while the co-pilot focused on monitoring and sifting through the 100 electronic centralised aircraft monitor (ECAM) checklists.
 The supernumerary pilots monitored all actions and assisted where necessary.

 Aftermath

 Stock markets

-Immediately after the accident, shares in the engine's manufacturer, Rolls-Royce Holdings, fell 5.5% to 618.5 pence on the London Stock Exchange, their sharpest fall in 18 months, and directly attributed to this occurrence.
+Immediately after the accident, shares in the engine's manufacturer, Rolls-Royce Holdings, fell 5.5% on the London Stock Exchange, their sharpest fall in 18 months, and directly attributed to this occurrence.
 Shares in Airbus, then known as European Aeronautic Defence and Space Company (EADS), also fell.

-By midmorning on Monday, 8 November 2010, Rolls-Royce shares had fallen by more than 10% since the accident on the previous Thursday.
+By mid-morning on 8 November 2010, Rolls-Royce shares had fallen by more than 10% since the accident.